CQCL/tket2/DEVELOPMENT.md

 - perf: Code refactoring focused on improving performance.
 - test: Adding missing tests, refactoring tests; no production code change.
 - ci: CI related changes.
 These changes are not published in the changelog.
-- chore: Updating build tasks, package manager configs, etc. These changes are not published in the changelog..
+- chore: Updating build tasks, package manager configs, etc. These changes are not published in the changelog.
 - revert: Reverting previous commits.